 What a cute, quick project for your child to do for that favorite teacher of theirs.
 Have them create a few cardstock paper pencil toppers that they can put into a lit up jar or a mug.
 Have them stamp the sentiment, Thank You, on a couple of them or all of them.

 I found this cute jar that looks like filler paper at Target, along with a package of pencils.
 I also found a string of lights that are battery powered to put in the jar.
-I gathered the papers from this Cardstock Creation Collection.
+I gathered the papers from Cardstock Warehouse Cardstock Papers.
 And, let’s not forget to grab some Kiwi Lane templates to trace for our pencil topper shapes.

 Tools to gather: Scissors, your favorite adhesive, ink pad and dauber.